BjoernSchotte/apfoo/README.md

 apfoo
 =====

-Awesome foo package for learning composer
+Awesome foo package for learning composer.
+Let's see if it works!